Neighbours 30th Anniversary: Critical response

 The creator of the serial, Reg Watson, said upon the anniversary that he was "very proud but also grateful to so many hundreds of talented people who worked to make the serial a success."
-Charleston believed the anniversary was "terribly important" and thought that the serial would not be cancelled due to the hype created from the celebrations.
+Charleston believed the anniversary was very important and thought that the serial would not be cancelled due to the hype created from the celebrations.
 She added that all the returnees and the sense of the anniversary was "all rather lovely".
 Craig McLachlan revealed in June 2015 that he unsuccessfully tried to reprise his role of Henry Ramsay for the anniversary.
 The Neighbours cast presented the crew with a Neighbours–themed birthday cake.
 Two parties for the current and former cast members were thrown in honour of the anniversary, one by Channel 5 at the Café de Paris in London on 17 March 2015, and another by Network 10 in Australia on 26 March 2015.
 EastEnders actor Adam Woodyatt released a tribute to Neighbours with Donovan on behalf of EastEnders, wishing Neighbours a "very happy birthday".

 Kilkelly criticised the fact that Donovan and Minogue did not reprise their roles, calling out that "Daniel and Amber's wedding may have some notable relatives missing – not least Scott and Charlene!"
 He also felt that Madge's return storyline initially sounded "like a plot better suited to online spinoff Neighbours vs Zombies."
-He stated that "Fans are in for a treat as she sticks around for a number of episodes" and called the plot "unique".
+He stated that "Fans are in for a treat as she sticks around for a number of episodes" and called the plot unique.
 He also praised the show's production and said, "show bosses have gone all-out".
-He dubbed Madge's return a "shock reappearance", and added that he thought the show's 30th anniversary had been properly celebrated "in style".
+He dubbed Madge's return a shock reappearance, and added that he thought the show's 30th anniversary had been properly celebrated in style.
 An RTÉ fan poll rated episode 7073 the all-time third best episode of Neighbours, with a writer from the outlet saying that the Erinsborough festival began in "spectacular fashion".